Covering Desktops (DT) and Laptop/Notebook/pads (LT) (this is what we call a NO BRAIN'R)

 Some heat sinks , I discovered the HS compound turned to hard fractured glue, the cure is this.

-The laptop has tiny ribbon connectors there are 3 types, force on, hinge type or wedge type. (each type is a skill set all TECHS learn fast) If you break one, it's a $100 to $300 fix. (new MOBO TIME)
+The laptop has tiny frail ribbon connectors there are 3 types, force on, hinge type or wedge type. (each type is a skill set all TECHS learn fast, or go broke)

 If you fear damage, why not ask your PC shop to clean it for you.
 They know all about this , I promise.